-Administrators.
-Customer may designate a User as an administrator (or “master” administrator) with control over Customer’s Service account, including management of Users and Customer Data, as described in the Documentation.
+Customer may designate a User as an administrator with control over Customer’s Service account, including management of Users and Customer Content, as described in the Documentation.
 Customer is fully responsible for its choice of administrators and any actions they take.
-Customer agrees that Miro’s responsibilities do not extend to the internal management or administration of the Service for Customer.

-Sharing Settings.
 Through the Service you control who you share Boards with (including making Boards public).
-Miro has no liability for how others may access or use Customer Data as a result of your or your Users’ decision to share a Board.
+Miro has no liability for how others may access or use Customer Content as a result of your or your Users’ decision to share a Board.

-Restrictions.
-Customer will not (and will not permit anyone else to) do any of the following: (a) provide access to, distribute, sell or sublicense the Service to a third party, (b) use the Service on behalf of, or to provide any product or service to, third parties, (c) use the Service to develop a similar or competing product or service, (d) scrape, data mine, reverse engineer, decompile, disassemble or seek to access the source code or non-public APIs to or unauthorized data from the Service, except to the extent expressly permitted by Law (and then only with prior notice to Miro), (e) modify or create derivative works of the Service or copy any element of the Service (other than authorized copies of the Software), (f) remove or obscure any proprietary notices in the Service or otherwise misrepresent the source of ownership of the Service, (g) publish benchmarks or performance information about the Service, (h) interfere with the Service’s operation, circumvent its access restrictions or conduct any security or vulnerability test of the Service, (i) transmit any viruses or other harmful materials to the Service, (j) allow Users to share User seats, (k) engage in any fraudulent, misleading, illegal or unethical activities related to the Service or (l) use the Service to store or transmit material which contains offensive, violent, pornographic, adult, obscene, illegal, defamatory, discriminatory, derogatory, inappropriate or racially or morally offensive topics or content.
+Customer will not (and will not permit anyone else to) do any of the following: (a) provide access to, distribute, sell or sublicense the Service to a third party, (b) use the Service on behalf of, or to provide any product or service to, third parties, (c) use the Service to develop a similar or competing product or service, (d) scrape, data mine, reverse engineer, decompile, disassemble or seek to access the source code or non-public APIs to or unauthorized data from the Service, except to the extent expressly permitted by Law (and then only with prior notice to Miro), (e) modify or create derivative works of the Service or copy any element of the Service (other than authorized copies of the Software), (f) remove or obscure any proprietary notices in the Service or otherwise misrepresent the source of ownership of the Service, (g) publish benchmarks or performance information about the Service, (h) interfere with the Service’s operation, circumvent its access restrictions or conduct any security or vulnerability test of the Service, (i) transmit any viruses or other harmful materials to the Service, (j) allow Users to share User seats, (k) engage in any fraudulent, misleading, illegal or unethical activities related to the Service or (l) use the Service to store or transmit material which contains illegal content.

 During the Subscription Term, Miro will provide Support in accordance with the Support Policy.

-Data Use.
-Customer grants Miro the non-exclusive, worldwide right to use, copy, store, transmit, publicly display, modify and create derivative works of Customer Data, but only as necessary to provide the Service, Support and any Technical Services to Customer under this Agreement.
+Customer grants Miro the non-exclusive, worldwide right to use, copy, store, transmit and display Customer Content and to modify and create derivative works of Customer Content (for reformatting or other technical purposes), but only as necessary to provide the Service, Support and any Technical Services to Customer under this Agreement.

-Security.
-Miro uses reasonable technical and organizational measures designed to protect the Service and Customer Data as described in the Security Policy.
+Miro uses reasonable technical and organizational measures designed to protect the Service and Customer Content as described in the Security Policy.

-Data Export.
-During the Subscription Term or within 30 days thereafter upon Customer’s written request, Customer may export its Customer Data from the Service using the export features described in the Documentation.
-After this export period, Miro may delete Customer Data in accordance with its standard schedule and procedures.
-If Customer elects to proactively delete its account at any time, all associated Customer Data will be deleted permanently and cannot be retrieved.
+During the Subscription Term or within 30 days thereafter, Customer may export its Customer Content from the Service using the export features described in the Documentation.
+After this export period, Miro may delete Customer Content in accordance with its standard schedule and procedures.
+If Customer elects to proactively delete its account at any time, all associated Customer Content will be deleted permanently and cannot be retrieved.

-Generally.
-Customer is responsible for its Customer Data, including its content and accuracy, and agrees to comply with Laws in using the Service.
-Customer represents and warrants that it has made all disclosures and has all rights, consents and permissions necessary to use its Customer Data with the Service and grant Miro the rights in Section 4.1 (Data Use), all without violating or infringing Laws, third-party rights (including intellectual property, publicity or privacy rights) or any terms or privacy policies that apply to the Customer Data.
+Customer is responsible for its Customer Content, including its content and accuracy, and agrees to comply with Laws in using the Service.
+Customer represents and warrants that it has made all disclosures and has all rights, consents and permissions necessary to use its Customer Content with the Service and grant Miro the rights in Section 4.1 (Data Use), all without violating or infringing Laws, third-party rights (including intellectual property, publicity or privacy rights) or any terms or privacy policies that apply to the Customer Content.

-Miro may suspend Customer’s access to the Service and related services if Customer breaches Section 2.7 (Age Requirement for Users), Section 2.8 (Restrictions) or Section 5 (Customer Obligations), if Customer’s account is 10 days or more overdue or if Customer’s actions risk harm to other customers or the security, availability or integrity of the Service.
+Miro may suspend Customer’s or a User’s access to and use of the Service and related services if Customer breaches Section 2.8 (Age Requirement for Users), Section 2.9 (Restrictions) or Section 5 (Customer Obligations), if Customer’s account is 10 days or more overdue or if Customer’s or User’s actions risk harm to other customers or the security, availability or integrity of the Service.
 Where practicable, Miro will use reasonable efforts to provide Customer with prior notice of the suspension.
-Once Customer resolves the issue requiring suspension, Miro will promptly restore Customer’s access to the Service in accordance with this Agreement.
+Once Customer resolves the issue requiring suspension, Miro will promptly restore Customer’s or User’s access to the Service in accordance with this Agreement.